Factorio-Access/Factorio-Access-Launcher/README.md

 ## Zip Version / Standalone Version (recommended)
 1. Go to https://www.factorio.com/download
 2. If needed, login using your Factorio account or Steam account.
 3. Among the install options, select the Windows zip package, also called the manual install.
 This is different from the normal Windows version.
-This will download a zip file that is about 1.4 gigbytes in size.
+This will download a zip file that is about 1.4 gigabytes in size.
 4. Create a folder where you want to host the game.
 Extract the zip file into this folder.
 5. All done!
 You need to install the mod next.

-## Regular Windows Version (not recommended)
+## Regular Windows Version
 1. Go to https://www.factorio.com/download
 2. If needed, login using your Factorio account or Steam account.
 3. Among the install options, select the Windows the normal Windows version.
 This will download an exe file which is the setup application.
 4. Run the exe file and follow the instructions.
 5. All done!
 You need to install the mod next.

-## Steam Version (more testing needed)
+## Steam Version
 1. Install Factorio using Steam settings, like any other game on Steam.
 2. Install the mod into the AppData/Factorio folder using the instructions below.
 3. Run launcher.exe to get a string of text that you need to copy.